Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 John o’Groats

-I always thought it was THE most northerly place of the British mainland, but it isn’t… it’s actually Dunnet Head, a few miles down the road and the actual place that is furthest from Lands End is Duncansby Head.
-But John o’Groats to Lands End has a better ring to it, don’t you think?
+I always thought it was THE most northerly place of the British mainland, but it isn’t… that’s actually Dunnet Head, a few miles down the road, and the actual place that is furthest from Lands End is Duncansby Head.

 Dunnet Head